Tekalo/common-app-api/README.md

 The `AWS_` prefixed values can be found when logging into the AWS Console under your specific user, under `Command line or programmatic access`

 Note: `AWS_SES_FROM_ADDRESS` is used for sending emails from AWS Simple Email Service.
-The default value is that of our dev service account email.
+The default value for local development is our dev service account email.
 Emails in the dev environment will only send to recipients with [verified emails](https://docs.aws.amazon.com/ses/latest/dg/creating-identities.html)

 We use Docker for local development and testing.
 This ensures consistency in environments amongst all contributors.
 Our Docker environment consists of 2 containers: API and Postgres DB containers.
 The local dev dir is volume-mounted at `/api` into the container, so there is no need to rebuild the image for code or package changes.